 Richard Tyler’s Story

-Proudly celebrating the 27th anniversary milestone of his company Richard Tyler International, one of the world’s most innovative, effective and influential Sales Training and Management Consulting firms, founder Richard Tyler estimates that between his authorship of various popular business books, syndicated TV appearances, keynote speeches and conducting his flagship Commitment to Excellence® Sales Immersion® sales training and Leadership Mastery™ Immersion programs, he reaches upwards of one million people per year.
+Proudly celebrating the 30th anniversary milestone of his company Richard Tyler International, one of the world’s most innovative, effective and influential Sales Training and Management Consulting firms, founder Richard Tyler estimates that between his authorship of various popular business books, syndicated TV appearances, keynote speeches, films and conducting his flagship Commitment to Excellence® Sales Immersion® sales training and Leadership Mastery™ Immersion programs, he reaches upwards of one million people per year.

 Tyler’s philosophies, which have directly helped everything from mom and pop upstart businesses to Global 1000 companies, have been chronicled everywhere from Entrepreneur Magazine to The Business Journals, Sales and Marketing magazine, Wealth & Finance International magazine, Acquisition International magazine and the Houston Chronicle in his adopted hometown.
-He has appeared on affiliates of FOX, CBS, NBC and ABC.
+He has appeared on affiliates of FOX, CBS, NBC, ABC and the BBC.

 The variety and scope of the platforms Tyler engages may be expansive, but the philosophies Tyler imparts – whether he’s teaching on revenue generation, increasing profits or high customer satisfaction – all flow from the same essential principles that transcend race, creed or nationality.

 Teaching what he calls “not simply business skills but life skills,” Tyler bases his timeless concepts on his over 40 years as a Sales Professional and his innate understanding of not only the process of buying and selling but also an instinctive understanding of our nature.
 His philosophies work across the board because they are based on human behavior.